wcko87/rabiribi-map-editing/docs/events/custom_events.md

     IF Erina passes this event, set carrot bomb exp to k.
     - k is the value of the X+1 tile * 100 (i.e. eventID: 5000 + k/100)

+- **562 EV_SETUPWIND0**

+    IF Erina passes this event, turn off upward wind (status will not save to save file)

+- **563 EV_SETUPWIND1**

+    IF Erina passes this event, turn on upward wind (status will not save to save file)
+    - Upward wind is the effect during the Pixie & Lilli boss fight